iqis/iqis/content/vitae.md

 - bayesian: MCMC, bandit
 - tree: CART, ranger

-#### R

-- presentation: shiny, shinydashboard, ggplot2, plotly, rmarkdown, knitr
-- modeling: cba, mlr, caret, rpart, Rstanarm, TensorFlow(w.Python)
-- infrastructure: odbc, httr,  plumber, fiery, feather

-#### Other
+#### Computer Skills

-- JavaScript, Excel/VBA, Python
+##### Experienced
+I'm very versed at these through daily work, and can claim expertise on some.

+- R (w.
+Tidyverse)
+- HTML/CSS, JavaScript (w. jQuery)
-- Linux, Docker, MySQL, SQL Server, PostgreSQL
+- SQL (many flavors), MySQL, MS SQL Server
+- Git

+##### Developing
+I learn and know the basics of these, with which I sometimes solve real problems.

+- Python
-- Git, Subversion
+- Docker
 - Tableau

+##### Experimental
+I have fun with these, but haven't adopted much for work.

+- React.js, Node.js
+- Julia, Clojure, Racket, Haskell

+##### Retired
+Given better alternatives, I do not frequently invoked or actively develop on these.
+I'll summon these only as necessary.

+- SAS
+- C, Awk
+- SPSS, MS Excel/VBA, MS Access
+- Subversion (SVN)

 <hr/>
 ### R Consulting
 Consulting assignments on R programming and development issues are welcome.
-I provide this service at a reasonable rate, via email or on-site.
-I do not re-write R codes into any other language, or vice versa.
+I provide this service at a reasonable rate, remotely or on-site.
+Currently, I do not re-write R codes into any other language, or vice versa.
 Please inquire for availability and work samples.
 <hr/>
 _a live copy of [this document](http://iqis.netlify.com/vitae)_